notaustens/MDT-Configuration-Guide/README.md

 # General Overview and Disclaimer(s)

-The following guide, and included scripts, can be to used to develop a standalone deployment server that automatically deploys hardened Windows systems (either a client, or another server).
+The following guide, and included scripts, can be to used to develop a standalone deployment server that automatically deploys hardened Windows systems (both clients and servers).
 That said, this guide does not yet explain how to install MDT and setup the initial environment...
 I do plan on creating this at some point, but until such time - the official Microsoft documentation should be used.

 ```
 Note: This is very much still a WIP.
 That said, it is essentially a conglomeration of my own personal documentation, various blogs/tutorials, and exisitng Microsoft documentation.